fallenhitokiri/leeroyci/Readme.md

 - comment on GitHub pull requests
 - close GitHub pull requests if the build for HEAD fails
 - send notifications about the build via email
-- post results to a Slack or HipChat channel
+- post results to a Slack, HipChat or Campfire
 - see all builds on an acceptable designed, read bootstrap, webinterface.
 - get all builds, branchs or single commits as JSON